“There ain’t no sin and there ain’t no virtue. There’s just stuff people do.”

 Muir lived on the Van Dyke Ranch, one mile East of Daggett.
 The ranch was owned by Theodore Strong Van Dyke, a well-known outdoor writer of the day who shared Muir’s sympathy for nature.

-The inspection station featured in the 1939 movie version of his book was built in 1930 and was used until 1953 when a newer inspection station down the road replaced it.
+Inspection Station #2 was used until 1953 when a newer inspection station down the road replaced it.
 This was the third inspection station built in Daggett.

 “…Daggett.
 Pop.
 245, alt.
 2006 ft.
 As you approach Daggett from the east, you will be stopped at the CALIFORNIA INSPECTION STATION, located at this point to check cars coming from the east.
 Here all westbound cars are stopped and careful inspection made to prevent unwitting importation of fruit and plant diseases and parasites.